Tommy Callaghan

-Tommy Callaghan (born 6 December 1945) is a Scottish former footballer who played for Celtic, Dunfermline Athletic and Clydebank.
+Tommy Callaghan (6 December 1944 – 25 October 2024) was a Scottish professional footballer who played for Celtic, Dunfermline Athletic and Clydebank.
 He was a left-sided midfielder famous for his long attacking runs from deep positions, and powerful shot.

+Career

 Born in Cowdenbeath, he signed for Celtic from Dunfermline on 22 November 1968 for a reported £35,000.
 Although he scored on his debut the following day in a 4–0 win over Partick Thistle at Firhill, he took a long time to settle at Celtic Park and was never really accepted by the supporters.
 After making more than 250 appearances for Celtic, Callaghan moved on to Clydebank on 4 November 1976.
 He scored for his new club on his debut three days later.
 He left Clydebank in 1978 to become player-manager of Galway Rovers in Ireland.

 Callaghan represented the Scottish League twice and gained his first Scottish Cup winner's medal while with Dunfermline in 1968, his final season with the Fife club.

+Personal life and death

 His brother Willie played for Dunfermline and Scotland, and his father William, maternal uncles Patrick Flannigan and David Flannigan, son Tommy Callaghan Jr nephew Willie Callaghan Jr, and grand-nephew Liam Callaghan all played football to some extent.

+On 25 October 2024, Callaghan died at the age of 79.